MAzewail/Elevator/README.md

 - We simulated the digital sensor as a pushbutton.
 - In addition to that the elevator consistis of a force sensor to detect any overloading condition.

-## For any further information or additional details please check the following [link to open the project in tinkercad](https://www.tinkercad.com/things/0IseryKst2j)
+### For any further information or additional details please check the following [link to open the project in tinkercad](https://www.tinkercad.com/things/0IseryKst2j)

+- For project description check the following [video](https://drive.google.com/file/d/10YE0ONmr3m2YCdTS6lJkAjl7YY8gy8h5/view)

  ![](https://github.com/MAzewail/Elevator/blob/main/Elevator.PNG)